Cuongyd196/t480s-hackintosh/README.md

 - [dortania](https://github.com/dortania) -- Made the OpenCore Install Guide which was used to make this EFI.
 - [Mohamed A. Salah](https://github.com/m4salah) -- Made another T480s EFI which I used a part from to fix mine not working.
 - [ellnic](https://github.com/ellnic) -- Helped me fix Linux dualbooting

+## ⭐️ If you like this Repo, give it a star on GitHub! ⭐️